Book Review – Zero Quality Control – Shigeo Shingo

 Other books by Shigeo Shingo that are well worth having in your library include “A Revolution in Manufacturing: The SMED System” and “Non-Stock Production: The Shingo System for Continuous Improvement.”

-Peter Gardner is a Senior Consultant with Shinka Management focusing on business profit improvement utilizing lean manufacturing practices.
+Peter Gardner, now retired, was a Senior Lean Consultant with Shinka Management focusing on business profit improvement utilizing lean manufacturing practices.
 Peter has been involved in leading lean manufacturing programs for the past three decades.
 In his previous role as Global Manufacturing Engineering Director at TI Automotive, Peter had responsibility for manufacturing operations at 80 factories.

-Shinka Management provides lean consulting, kaizen training and lean study missions to Japan which include Toyota assembly plant tours and visits to several plants in the Toyota supply chain to learn about the application of TPS, SMED, Poka-yoke and other key concepts.
+Shinka Management provides lean consulting, lean training and Japan study mission week-long training courses which include Toyota factory tours and visits to several plants in the Toyota supply chain to learn about the application of TPS.